General Jean Gérard Bonnaire

 Pronunciation:

 After Napoleon's abdication in 1814, General Bonnaire was put on non-activity but also named a Knight of Saint Louis.
-When Napoleon escaped from exile to resume power for the Hundred Days, he gave Bonnaire command of the city of Condé-sur-Escaut.
-After the loss of the Battle of Waterloo, Bonnaire refused to open the gates of the city to royalist representatives, and some of his soldiers fired upon the representatives.
+When Napoleon returned from exile to resume power for the Hundred Days, he gave Bonnaire command of the city of Condé-sur-Escaut.
+After the loss of the Battle of Waterloo, Bonnaire refused to open the gates of the city to royalist representatives, and some of his soldiers fired upon the representatives, killing Colonel Gordon.
 For this action, Bonnaire and his aide-de-camp Lieutenant Mietton were arrested in October and thrown in prison.
 His aide-de-camp was condemned to die and shot by firing squad, while Bonnaire was stripped of his rank and awards and sentenced to deportation and exile.
 Falling into despair, Bonnaire died in prison before his sentence could be carried out.

 Bibliography